-- ► Fill system via a WRAS approved filling loop to between 1 and 2 bar. - ▶ Vent all radiators; tighten vents when complete. - ► Vent any air from the boiler heat exchanger using a suitable container to collect any water. - ► Ensure tube outlet is directed away from the fan or any other electrical component to prevent damage.
+- ▶ Fill system via a WRAS approved filling loop to between 1 and 2 bar. - ▶ Vent all radiators; tighten vents when complete. - Vent any air from the boiler heat exchanger using a suitable container to collect any water. - ► Ensure tube outlet is directed away from the fan or any other electrical component to prevent damage.
 Also place a suitable cover over the fan to prevent any spillage of water onto electrical connections.
-Ensure the cover is removed after venting. - ▶ Vent all radiators. - Re-pressurise if necessary to 1bar. - ▶ Set all controls to maximum. - ► Record the date when the inhibitor was added to the system on the warrantee card.
+Ensure the cover is removed after venting.
+Vent all radiators.

+- ► Re-pressurise if necessary to 1bar.

+- ► Set all controls to maximum.

+- ► Record the date when the inhibitor was added to the system on the warrantee card.

-- The concentration of inhibitor in the system should be checked every 12 months or sooner if system content is lost. - The addition of sealing agents to the system water is not recommended as this can cause problems with deposits left in the heat exchanger.
+- ➤ The concentration of inhibitor in the system should be checked every 12 months or sooner if content is lost. - ► Normally the addition of sealing agents to the system water is not permitted as this can cause problems with deposits left in the heat exchanger. - ► In cases where all attempts to find a micro leak have failed, Worcester, Bosch Group supports the use of Fernox F4 leak sealer.